Japan rescue work continues after deadly landslides, 20 missing-Kyodo | Science-Environment

 Rain hampered Japanese rescuers seeking 20 missing people on Sunday after landslides triggered by torrential rains hit the central city of Atami, killing at least two, Kyodo news agency said.

-The floods are a reminder of the natural disasters - including earthquakes, volcanoes, and tsunami - that plague Japan, where the capital of Tokyo is to host the Summer Olympics starting this month.
-Some 700 people from the Shizuoka prefectural police, firefighters, and Japan's military resumed their search and rescue efforts after dawn, but their operations have been interrupted repeatedly due to a risk of ground loosening and warnings of secondary damage from rain, Kyodo said.
+The floods are a reminder of the natural disasters - including earthquakes, volcanoes and tsunami - that plague Japan, where the capital Tokyo is to host the summer Olympics starting this month.
+Some 1,100 people from the Shizuoka prefectural police, firefighters and Japan's military continued their search and rescue efforts, but their operations have been interrupted repeatedly due to a risk of ground loosening and warnings of secondary damage from rain, Kyodo said.

+In the affected area where intermittent rain continued, about 387 people have been evacuated as of midday on Sunday, the news agency said.
+Heita Kawakatsu, governor of Shizuoka prefecture, told a news conference that there is a view that the development of residential areas near the disaster-hit area may have reduced the mountain's ability to retain water and caused the disaster, Kyodo said.

 Local TV aired footage of collapsed and half-submerged houses.
 Social media images showed partially submerged cars and rescue workers wading through waist-high water with a small life raft.